We don't just talk cars ... we teach how to buy them.

 Still, the Trans Am is an iconic American muscle car that simply offers a lot of performance-bang for the buck.
 And for those who may be interested, while there aren't tons of these waiting to be scooped up, we can make a number of suggestions to help you get a Trans Am at a great price ... if you have some patience.

-There are actually several different ways to buy a used Trans Am at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used Trans Am at the lowest price, and even at wholesale, although this has gotten a lot more challenging due to the fewer "good" models available at any given time.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.